W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 --Timothy Harper, editor, the ASJA Guide to Freelance Writing

-As an agent, I’ve read Terry’s nonfiction proposals and have
+As an agent, I’ve read Terry’s nonfiction proposals and have always

-editor’s attention and get a decision.
+attention and get a decision.
 In Book Proposals That Sell, Terry combines his compassion for writers with his considerable

-publishing experience to create a must-have book for anyone preparing a nonfiction
+publishing experience to create a must-have book for anyone preparing a nonfiction proposal.

---Claudia Cross, Literary Agent, Sterling Lord Literistic, New
+--Claudia Cross, Literary Agent, Folio

-York City
+New York City

-Selling a book may be one of the most intimidating challenges you
+Selling a book may be one of the most intimidating challenges you will

-resource for helping you develop a proposal that sells.
+helping you develop a proposal that sells.

 A well-written book proposal gains attention, piques interest, and